 The judge, prosecutor, and police form a triad against the defendant.

 The judge claims he is impartial but that's not true.
 The judge works for the government who is prosecuting you so he does have a huge interest or "dog in the fight."
 The term "impartial judge" is an oxymoron like "Microsoft works" or "jumbo shrimp."

 The defendant and lawyer are on one side of the courtroom and the cops and prosecutor are on the other side of the courtroom.
 There is no jury.

-If the judge decides you are right, he will dismiss the case and you are completely free to go.
+If the judge decides you are right, you win your drug case and he will dismiss the case and you are completely free to go.

 If you lose the suppression hearing, you will progress to Step 6.

 If you take the government through a suppression hearing and lose, be prepared to receive a harsher plea offer because the government knows you will probably lose at trial.
 In fact, be prepared for the government to use this leverage to talk you out of a suppression hearing.

 It's common to hear a judge and prosecutor manipulate a defendant by stating, "If you don't take us through a suppression hearing, we will give you 3 years in prison.
 If you take us through a suppression hearing and lose, we will give you 30 years in prison."

 It is vital to have an expert and his lawyers review the discovery to ensure your lawyer is mounting a proper and aggressive suppression defense.